 Excavation is a physical treatment to remove affected soil for offsite disposal at a permitted disposal facility.
 The vertical and horizontal limits of excavation would target affected soils to the extent practical in the source area.
-Unaffected soils excavated from depths above affected soils would be stockpiled for reuse as backfill or managed for offsite treatment and disposal, while affected soils would be transported offsite for disposal.
+Unaffected soils excavated from depths above affected soils would be stockpiled for reuse as backfill or managed for offsite disposal, while affected soils would be transported offsite for treatment and disposal.
 The excavation would be backfilled with the stockpiled soil or offsite material (e.g., borrow fill, gravel).
 As the vertical limit of affected material exceeds the depth to groundwater (3 feet bgs), dewatering may be implemented to maximize the practical extent of removal.
 This technology would be highly effective at mass removal and attaining the RAOs.
-However, implementation of full source area excavation would be very difficult due to utility and structural conflicts throughout the affected area.
+Resources required to implement the work are available (e.g., excavation equipment and operators, hazardous and non-hazardous waste transportation and disposal personnel, vehicles, and facilities).
+Waste transportation and disposal facilities including Clean Harbors and US Ecology Inc. have the operators, transportation vehicles, and disposal facilities to manage hazardous and non-hazardous waste in accordance with federal, state, and local regulations.
+However, implementation of full source area excavation would be technically challenging due to utility and structural conflicts throughout the affected area, as well as administratively difficult due to the necessary interruption of manufacturing operations caused by disturbance along this main access driveway at the facility.
 Also, the cost to implement full source excavation would be very high, due to the disposal of soil as a potential hazardous waste.
-Although full source excavation was not retained as an independent option due to these implementation challenges and high costs, excavation was retained as part of a combined remedial approach to provide "hot spot" mass removal in advance of a polishing remedial technology, e.g., bioremediation or monitored natural attenuation, for residual mass removal.
+Although full source excavation was not retained as an independent option due to these implementation challenges and high costs, excavation was retained as part of a combined remedial approach to provide "hot spot" mass removal in advance of a polishing remedial technology, e.g., Aggressive Fluid Vapor Recovery (AFVR), bioremediation, or monitored natural attenuation, for residual mass removal.